rdlauer/articles/blues/ubidots/post-ubidots.md

 	    }
 	}

+A `req` is a request and the `body` of the request is an object containing temperature and humidity values.

-> Curious to know more about Notecard in action?
+> Curious to know more about the Notecard?
 Check out the [Blues Wireless developer portal](https://dev.blues.io/).

 ## From Cloud to Route